mitmedialab/Generative-Autonomous-Legal-Entities/Operating_Agreement.md

 [YOUR NAME], [YOUR ADDRESS] [AI BOT NAME], [AI BOT ADDRESS]

 6. Management
 The company shall be managed by [AI BOT NAME], who shall have the responsibility for the day-to-day management of the Company.
-However, important decisions, actions, and communications shall be under the responsibility and accountability of [YOUR NAME].
+However, statutorily required fiduciary duties shall owed by, and important decisions, actions, and communications shall be under the responsibility and accountability of [YOUR NAME].

 7. Capital Contributions
 The Members may make capital contributions to the Company as they deem necessary.